syncfusion-content/wpf-docs/wpf/XlsIo/Getting-Started.md

 {% endhighlight %}

-> To know more about saving the workbook, see Save.
+N> To know more about saving the workbook, see Save.

 7. Dispose the Excel engine.
 Note that the engine should be disposed after completing workbook operations.